Migrant nail salon workers in the United States: Language, employers, and customer service

+Workplace inequalities

 Income and wage theft

 It is common for nail salon workers to be misclassified by their employers as independent contractors, instead of employees.
 When a worker is classified as an independent contractor they are not covered by labor laws relating to overtime, breaks, minimum wage requirements, sick time, paid vacation, Social Security, harassment, or discrimination.

 There are varying reports on how much money workers make in Korean nail salons, though it is typically around $30.00 to $80.00 a day; they often work for ten hours a day, and almost every day of the week.
 Sometimes newcomers only earn $10.00 depending on their employer.
 When asked about wage theft and underpayment by Sarah Nir, theTimes reporter who wrote the industry-changing exposé, Sangho Lee, the then president of the Korean American Nail Salon Association, refused to comment.
 He believed that to answer any questions would negatively impact Korean Nail Salons, because of how many owners did not pay minimum wage.
 Korean nail salon owners subsequently denied that they were stealing money from their employees.